Frontmatter

 Obsidian is used more and more by myself, colleagues, and teams around me.
 Currently I'm up to 5000 notes without including any LLM conversations, Jira tickets, or other context material.
 Having my brain on disk is all great and useful but I've increasingly started using it programatically, for querying, building automations, managing website content and apps on my platform.
 Well curated frontmatter is then key for reliability but is a pain to manage manually, especially if you need non-trivial refactoring.

 It hit me that because you can query documents based on frontmatter with dataview, it should be straightforward to implement SQL-style data manipulation as well.
-SQL already covers the heavy lifting, can go complex without getting unwieldy, and everybody knows it.
+SQL already did the thought work, it can go complex without getting unwieldy, and everybody knows it.
 It brings structure and safety to big operations that plain search-and-replace don't without forcing a DSL on people.

 Said and done, I'm happy to present the fm CLI tool: